-Figure 2 Silence of circular RNA PIP5K1A promotes cell death.
-A: RT-qPCR detection of circular RNA PIP5K1A expression in COLO320DM cells transfected with small interfering RNAs (siRNA1), siRNA2, and siRNA3 in presence of RNase R or not; B: RT-qPCR detection of PIP5K1A mRNA level in COLO320DM cells transfected with siRNA1, 2, and 3 in presence or absence of RNase R; C: Cell death rate in COLO320DM cells transfected with siRNA1, 2, and 3 by Hoechst staining. aP < 0.05, bP < 0.01 vs oligo or control GROUP.
+Figure 2 Silencing of circPIP5K1A promotes cell death.
+A: RT-qPCR detection of circular RNA PIP5K1A expression in COLO320DM cells transfected with siRNA1, siRNA2, or siRNA3 in the absence or presence of RNase R; B: RT-qPCR detection of PIP5K1A mRNA level in COLO320DM cells transfected with siRNA1, 2, and 3 in presence or absence of RNase R; C: Cell death rate in COLO320DM cells transfected with siRNA1, 2, or 3 by Hoechst staining. aP < 0.05, bP < 0.01 vs oligo or control group.
 Values are mean ± SD. circPIP5K1A: Circular RNA PIP5K1A; siRNA: Small interfering RNAs.